 My research focuses on large pretrained models (e.g. GPT-3) and how we can better build, understand, and control them.
 I'm especially interested in multimodal and domain-agnostic pretraining, which has the potential to unlock important applications in healthcare, engineering, and the natural sciences.

-In the past, I've worked on projects in reinforcement learning, HCI, and computational astronomy.
-I've also spent time at Google Brain, Google Language, and Google Civics.
+In the past, I've also worked in reinforcement learning, human-robot interaction, and computational astronomy, and I've spent time at Google Brain, Google Language, and Google Civics.

 I'm grateful to be supported by an Open Philanthropy AI Fellowship.

 In Fall 2021 I was the instructor of Stanford's CS 197: Computer Science Research.
 (Slides and materials)

 - UC Berkeley, October 2022

 - Cornell University, September 2022

 - Columbia University, September 2022